 DHEL itself is not a regulated insurance entity, and thus has no capital requirement under Solvency II.
-VCSL and BHIA similarly have no solvency capital requirements, although as VCSL is an intermediary it is required to hold a small amount of net assets.
+VCSL and BHIA similarly have no solvency capital requirements, although as VCSL is an intermediary it is required to hold a small amount of Retail Mediation Activity Return ("RMAR") regulatory capital.

-Healthcode Limited is a joint venture of which VHIL owns 20%.
+Healthcode Limited is a joint venture of which DHEL owns 20%.
 It is not a regulated insurance entity, and thus has no capital requirement.
+The ownership changed from VHIL to DHEL on 24 June 2021.

-VCSL owns 50% of Healthcare Purchasing Alliance Limited ("HPA"), which is a joint venture between VitalityHealth and Aviva Health.
-VCSL also owns 100% of Vitality Healthy Workplace Limited.
-It is not a regulated insurance entity and thus has no capital requirements under Solvency II.
+VCSL owns 50% of Healthcare Purchasing Alliance Limited ("HPA"), which is a joint venture between VitalityHealth and Aviva Health which is responsible for negotiating hospital tariffs with private hospitals in the UK.
+VCSL also owns 100% of Vitality Healthy Workplace Limited ("VHWL").
+HPA and VHWL are not regulated entities and thus have no capital requirements under Solvency II.

-VCSL provides a number of services to both VitalityHealth, VitalityLife and VitalityInvest including
+VCSL provides a number of services to VitalityHealth, VitalityLife and VitalityInvest including:

-- Paying for the cost of the Vitality programmes and other administration costs which are then recharged; and - Holding all employment contracts and managing the payroll.
+- Paying for the cost of the Vitality programmes and other administration costs which are then recharged; and - · Holding all employment contracts and managing the payroll.